JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 # Chilean Insurance Market Analysis | CMF

-> 📊 **End-to-end Data Analytics project focused on the Chilean insurance market using official public data from the Comisión para el Mercado Financiero (CMF).**
+> 📊 **End-to-end Data Analytics project focused on the Chilean insurance market using using a synthetic dataset inspired by concepts, indicators, and reporting practices from the Chilean insurance market and CMF regulatory context.**

 [Spanish version](README.md)